- Rules and standards

 • Principles of collegiality and openness:

 All members of the editorial board participate in the formation of the content of the scientific publication and bear equal responsibility for the quality of published materials.
-When making a decision on the publication of materials, the editorial board seeks to prevent a conflict of academic and personal interests.
-Upon detection of conflict situations, the editorial board takes all necessary measures to restore the violated copyrights.
+When making a decision on the publication of materials, the editorial board seeks to prevent a conflict of academic and personal interest.
+Upon disclosure of conflict situations, the editorial board takes all necessary measures to restore the violated copyrights.

 Responsibility of the editor